-Your videos look wonderful when you render and play it in editing software.
+Summary: Your videos look wonderful when you render and play them in editing software.
 However, on export and share, they turn noisy, dull, pixelated, blurry, choppy, or lose sharpness, flicker, or freeze!
 This article explains how to deal with such video errors after exporting.

 Saving and sharing edited videos online, email, PC, DVD or other external drive has become easier with advanced video editing tools.
 But these are not devoid of numerous complaints about video quality loss after exporting to a medium.
 If you are also facing the loss of video quality and saturation after exporting from video editing software, this post guides you to the several workarounds to fix the issue.

 So, why does your video lose its quality after export and how can this be fixed?

 There can be many reasons for the issue from the old graphic driver not supporting file formats to absence of compatible codecs.
 You might have used wrong export settings combination or a certain special effect that lead to the quality loss in videos after export.
 Based on the probable reason, apply the below fixes to resolve quality loss issue in videos after export:

 Way 1: Restart your PC and export again

 Sometimes due to system conflicts, the video export could fail.
 Try to export your video again after restarting your system.
 Your exported video might play well without any quality issues after restarting.

 Way 2: Try to play your video in another media player

 It is possible that the player you are using does not support the file type or the codec that was used to compress the exported video file.
 Try playing video in another media player, such as VLC Player, Windows Media Player, PotPlayer, etc. A widely used VLC Player usually plays videos not played by other players.
 It comes with its own internal codecs and plays just any video format.
 This free and open source player is compatible with all Mac, Windows and Linux platforms.